mergermarket/cdflow/guides/quick-start.md

 * Platform configuration added to your project under `infra/platform-config` (see `infra/platform-config/README.md` for instructions on how to update this in the future).
 * A Jenkins pipeline in your team's jenkins folder.

+You will most likely need to perform some customisation of the Jenkins pipline specific to your service.
 The Jenkins pipeline is configured to trigger every time a change is pushed to Github.
-However this only happens are the initial run, so the first time you will have to trigger it manually.
-You will most likely need to perform some customisation first though...
+However, this only happens **after** the first run, so you will have to trigger it manually the first time.

 ## Customisation

 By default the `infra/` folder will contain what's needed for a basic ECS service.
 This section describes common customisations to this.
-This is the default [infra](https://github.com/mergermarket/infra) default, but can be customised/changed by a given boilerplate - if this is the case, then refer to the documentation for that boilerplate for how to perform customisations instead.
+The mechanism for doing this is in a `service.json` file which should be placed at the root of the project for your service.

+At a minimum, the `service.json` will need:

-### `TYPE` in `service.json`
+### `TYPE`

 For ECS services set this to `docker` (this should be provided by the boilerplate).
 Additional service types will be made available in the future.

-### `TEAM` in `service.json`
+### `TEAM`

 This is used to tag the infrastructure for your service, to make it easy to find in monitoring, logging, billing, etc.

-### `ACCOUNT_PREFIX` in `service.json`
+### `ACCOUNT_PREFIX`

 Mergermarket runs multiple AWS accounts.
 Accounts are created in pairs, one containing non-production infrastructure with the "dev" postfix (e.g. "mmgdev") and one containing production infrastructure with the "prod" postfix (e.g. "mmgprod").
 The other part of the name (i.e. "mmg" in this example) is the _account prefix_.
 Whatever account you use, there should be a corresponding subfolder inside `infra/platform-config/`.

-### `REGION` in `service.json`
+### `REGION`

 This determines the AWS region your service will run in.
 Before picking a region, you should make sure the platform has infrastructure available there, configured in `infra/platform-config/ACCOUNT_PREFIX/REGION`.

+Please see the [service.json reference](/reference/service-json) for more detail.

 ### Terraform customisation